-By default, the Unicorn LMS provides a Forms Authentication feature enabling Users to login to a site using a username and password.
+By default, Unicorn LMS provides a standard login feature enabling Users to login to the LMS using a username and password.

 Usernames are unique to the Unicorn LMS client installation and can be alphanumeric or an email address.

 Passwords are stored as a secure one-way salted hash so that they cannot be retrieved.

 Password rules are configurable to include minimum length, number of alphanumeric characters, number of login attempts and ability to define a regular expression to set specific format rules.